MrRobotical/shopify-theme-sandbox/README.md

 - Replaced the sale badge with % off amount

-## Cart Drawer

-- Added a shipping progress bar - File: cart-drawer-tracker & added some settings in settings_schema.json

-## Collection Page
+## COLLECTION PAGE

 - Replaced the sale badge with % off amount
 - Added a custom banner with links input - File: custom-collections-banner.liquid

-## Meta Objects & Metafields

-- Added a Brands Bio Meta Object that can be inserted on product pages via a MetaField.
-Allows the merchant to update data in 1 place and have the updates displayed across all products.
+## CART DRAWER

+- Added a shipping progress bar - File: cart-drawer-tracker & added some settings in settings_schema.json

-## Checkout Branding API via GraphQL
+## CHECKOUT BRANDING API

 - Added 2 custom Fonts
 - Modified the input fields to only have a bottom border and be Transparent